I’m an interpretive planner.

 I sit down with you and try to look at the mission or assignment you’ve taken on, and together we start to tease out the concrete, measurable things you’re going to try to achieve.
 What benefits will this exhibition or program bring your public?
 How will it make your world a better place?
 How will it benefit your community, or your organization?
 And how will we measure those things?

 We discuss the things you’ve been doing that are really working for you, so we can capitalize on them.
-We look at the things you’ve tried that hagen’t worked out, so we can try to fix them.
-1
+We look at the things you’ve tried that haven’t worked out, so we can try to fix them.
+(I have a friend who refers to this as, “Turning up the good, turning down the suck.”)

 I write these things up for you as a set of goals.

 Increase visitation.
 Diversify your visitors.
-Engage the community.
+Engage the local community.
 Generate more revenue in the shoulder season.
-Increase your profile.
+Increase your profile in the media.
 Reduce litter through education.
 Highlight Indigenous stories.
 Engage youth.
 Foster understanding of species at risk.
 Increase length of stay.
 Change visitor flow through the site.
 Increase visitor satisfaction and positive feedback.
 Increase knowledge of your subject matter.
 Support regional partners.”

 A little further down the line, we’ll add concrete numbers and evaluation rubrics to those goals.
 But at the start, you just need to know what success looks like, and how you’re going to measure it.